Connecting UMD’s Do Good Campus and Expanding Its Opportunities

 - Katherine Russell is associate dean for undergraduate education in the College of Behavioral and Social Sciences, where she oversees education for over 5,000 students in its majors, minors and living-learning programs.
 Dr. Russell is former Honors College Associate Director and Banneker/Key Scholarship Executive Coordinator at Maryland.

 - Sue Sherburne serves as executive associate athletic director.
-In her role, she provides leadership in the areas of student-athlete and staff development, manages Title IX, diversity and inclusion initiatives, serves as the primary liaison to the University’s Office of Civil Rights and Sexual Misconduct, and is responsible for annually reviewing the Equity in Athletics Disclosure Act Report and the Gender Equity Plan.
+In this role, she provides leadership in academic support, student-athlete and staff development, and serves as the department liaison to sports medicine.
+She also oversees Title IX compliance, acts as the primary liaison to the University’s Office of Civil Rights and Sexual Misconduct, and Office of Student Conduct and serves as a member of the Big Ten’s Joint Group.

 - Gary White is senior associate dean of research and academic services in University Libraries.
 In his position, he oversees all research, teaching and access services and is responsible for all public facilities and subject branch libraries.